-The refrigerator runs on 12-volt DC power unless 110-volt AC power is being supplied by shore power or generator power and the refrigerator's circuit breaker on the 110-volt AC master panel is On.
+The refrigerator runs on 12-volt DC power unless 110-volt AC power is being supplied by shore power and the refrigerator's 110-volt AC master panel circuit breaker is On.

 Audio Equipment

 AM radio reception may be impaired anytime the engine is running.